mathigon/textbooks/polygons-and-polyhedra/content.md

 again and again.
 They can continue forever in all directions and they will look the same everywhere.

-In the 1970s, the British mathematician and physicist [Sir Roger Penrose](bio:penrose) discovered _non-periodic_ tessellations – they still continue infinitely in all directions, but _never_ look exactly the same.
+In the 1970s, the British mathematician and physicist [Roger Penrose](bio:penrose) discovered _non-periodic_ tessellations – they still continue infinitely in all directions, but _never_ look exactly the same.
 These are called __Penrose tilings__, and you only need a few different kinds of polygons to